conorfrailey/NN-thoughts/README.md

 Model1 has learned rules in A.
 Model2 has learned rules in A + B.
 Can Model2 ever express B rules in terms of A that can be conveyed to Model1?

+## AI to learn what ML to use?
+Let's set up a simple AI to choose ML approach! parameters of problem -> approach to take